Peter Davis (sociologist): Personal life

 Davis met Clark, then a political-science lecturer at Auckland, in 1977 and they married in 1981.

-In May 2025, Davis attracted controversy after responding to the discovery of antisemitic graffiti in Wellington with a social media post stating "you reap what you sow."
-His remarks were widely interpreted as downplaying or rationalising the hate crime, leading to condemnation from community leaders and human rights advocates.
-The Israel Institute of New Zealand called for Davis's resignation from The Helen Clark Foundation, arguing that his comments were incompatible with its mission of promoting social cohesion and inclusivity.

 Career

 Davis specialises in medical sociology, and from 2004 to 2017 worked as the Director of the COMPASS (Centre of Methods and Policy Application in the Social Sciences) Research Centre he established at the University of Auckland.
 In 2014 he was awarded a James Cook Research Fellowship for a research project titled "New Zealand as a 'social laboratory'".
 He is now Professor Emeritus in the School of Population Health and Honorary Professor in the Department of Statistics at the University of Auckland.
 Previously he served as Professor of Public Health at the University of Otago's Christchurch School of Medicine.

 He has previously served on the Auckland Area Health Board, and was a representative in 1989 when his wife (Health Minister at the time) suspended that body.
 Davis has achieved international recognition in his field, having worked as a consultant for the World Health Organization.

 In 2019 Davis became a City Vision candidate for the Auckland District Health Board and was subsequently elected.

 He is a trustee and former chair of The Helen Clark Foundation board, an organisation he helped found in 2019.